NLLCommunity/discord-norsk-bott/README.md

 #### General Permissions

-- **Manage Webhooks** — Used by the Notion sync feature to get webhook IDs
+- **Manage Webhooks** — Used by the Notion sync feature to get webhook secrets
 - **Read Messages/View Channels** — Required to translate messages

 #### Text Permissions